fauzandotme/archive-js/README.md

 ## Features

-- Compress files and directories into ZIP, RAR, or 7z formats
+- Compress files and directories into ZIP, RAR, or 7z formats (automatically detected from output file extension)
 - Extract files from ZIP, RAR, or 7z archives
 - List contents of archives
 - Password protection support